erdo/n8/README.md

 ```

 that's how n8 can serialise and persist your navigation state across rotations or sessions without
 knowing anything about the class you chose for Location or TabHostId in advance.
-It's very
+That line is very
 important, but it can't be verified by the compiler unfortunately. n8 will let you know if it's
 wrong though, either at construction, or the first time you try to add a TabHost (if one wasn't
 added during construction).